What do you mean by project stakeholder?

 How do we approach project stakeholders?

-Ensuring that your stakeholder is heard and their needs are met, helps make your job much easier in the long run.
+Making sure that you listen to your stakeholders and fulfill their needs makes your job much easier in the long run.

-- Identification of the potential stakeholders: The first step to being taken before signing up a promising project is to find out and make a list of the stakeholders.
+- Identification of the potential stakeholders: The first step before signing up for a promising project is to find out and list the stakeholders.
 Figuring out what motivates them is crucial to serving their best interests.

-- Listening to what they would like to say: Communication channels are to be kept wide open so as to not miss out on minute details.
+- Listening to what they would like to say: Communication channels must be wide open to avoid missing minute details.
 Understanding their objectives can only be possible by listening to them in person by practicing open communication.
-Efforts are to be made to understand their points and perspectives.
-We need to keep in mind that this point covers all those people (who are stakeholders) that each one of them might have a different temperament, tone, talents, and interests.
+We should make an effort to understand their points and perspectives.
+We need to keep in mind that this point covers all those people (who are stakeholders) and that each of them might have a different temperament, tone, talents, and interests.

-- Understanding what they want: Is it the budget that is too much of a concern for them or the raw materials and resources to be provided to the manpower?
+- Understanding what they want: Are they more concerned about the budget or providing raw materials and resources to the manpower?
 Understanding what is going on in the minds of the stakeholders paves the way for a hassle-free execution and launch of a project.
 This is a win-win situation for both the client and the company.

 Stakeholders can be put into three different categories